 Executive and Artistic Director

-Darren Farrington has worked and trained in companies on Broadway, Off Broadway, and in regional, community and children's theaters in New York and Connecticut.
-In addition to working for NBYT, Darren currently serves as part-time administrator and advocate for the Connecticut Alliance for the Arts.
-Darren earned a Master of Fine Arts degree from Columbia University School of the Arts, and he received his undergraduate degree from the College of the Holy Cross in Worcester, Massachusetts, where his activities included serving as president of an extracurricular theater group and as a mentor for bilingual inner-city children.
+Darren Farrington has worked and trained in companies on Broadway, Off Broadway, and in regional, community and children’s theaters in New York and Connecticut.
+In addition to producing and directing, Darren has also acted, designed, stage managed, and developed and led drama programs for preschool, elementary, middle and high school children.
+He also works as administrator and advocate for the Connecticut Alliance for the Arts.
+Darren earned a Master of Fine Arts degree from Columbia University School of the Arts.
+He also worked for a time as an entertainment and corporate attorney, receiving his law degree from Fordham University.
+He earned his undergraduate degree from the College of the Holy Cross in Worcester, Massachusetts, where his activities included serving as president of an extracurricular theater group and as a mentor for bilingual inner-city children.
+Of all this, his favorite projects are producing and programming for children and teens.

 Brooke Ferguson, Teaching Artist and Director

-Brooke is a 2014 graduate of Central Connecticut State University with a BFA in Theater Performance.
-She began as a Teaching Assistant with NBYT in 2011, and she’s now a Teaching Artist and Director, having co-directed all of NBYT’s “Little Kids on Stage” productions and its summer productions since 2015.
-Brooke is also a Floor Director at The Bushnell Center for Performing Arts.
-She enjoys performing theater among the Connecticut community, and her favorite roles include Mme.
+Brooke is a 2014 graduate of Central Connecticut State University with a B.F.A. in Theater Performance.
+She began as a Teaching Assistant with NBYT in 2011, and she’s since directed several of productions for all ages.
+Brooke also enjoys performing theater among the Connecticut community, and her favorite roles include Mme.
 Thénardier in Les Misérables, LeFou in Beauty and the Beast, and Gloria Hawkins in Boeing Boeing.
 Brooke can also be found improvising with her troupe, History of the Future, at Sea Tea Improv in Hartford.

 Krysten has been involved in theater since she was ten years old, both onstage and behind the scenes.
-She has worked with NBYT for three years.
-In addition to being a Teaching Assistant, she enjoys co-leading the improv troupe, SquishyTown Asylum, and helping to design and paint sets.
+She has worked with NBYT since 2013.
+Beginning as a Teaching Assistant and Stage Manager, Krsyten is now an improv teacher, acting coach, and occassional painter of sets.

 Rae Johnson, Teaching Artist, Director, and Playwright in Residence